thanos-io/thanos/docs/design.md

 Thanos is a clustered system of components with distinct and decoupled purposes.
 Clustered components can be categorized as follows:

 * Metric sources
-* Stores
+* Store Gateways
 * Queriers

 ### Metric Sources

 A data source is a very generalized definition of a component that produces or collects metric data.
 Source advertise this data in the cluster to potential clients.
 Metric data can be retrieved via a well-known gRPC service.

-Thanos provides two components that act as data sources: the Prometheus sidecar and rule nodes.
+Thanos provides three components that act as data sources: the Prometheus sidecar, Ruler and Receiver.

 The sidecar implements the gRPC service on top of Prometheus' [HTTP and remote-read APIs][prom-http-api].
 The rule node directly implements it on top of the Prometheus storage engine it is running.